 Edinburgh has a spectacular waterfront with over 15 miles of waterside walkways and walking from Silverknowes to the quaint village of Cramond through the Dalmeny Estate to the dramatic Forth Bridges is one of my favourite ways to spend an afternoon.

 From Cramond head up the River Almond to follow the Old Mill Trail through the entrance to the Dalmeny Estate.
 Here you join the John Muir Way which takes you 6.5 miles to Queensferry along the Firth of Forth, with views of a series of increasingly beautiful and wild beaches – and Barnbougle Castle which sits out on a headland, battered by the waves.

-The Shore Walk, Edinburgh
+Walks in Scotland – The Shore Walk, Edinburgh

 Distance 10 miles.
 Time 5+ hours.
 Difficulty: Easy.
 Start: take the no.41 Lothian Bus 40 minutes north of the city to Cramond.
 At Queensferry jump on the train to Waverley or Haymarket from Dalmeny Station.
-Read more: The Shore Walk.

-6. Ben Cleuch & Castle Campbell
+6. Castle walks in Scotland – Ben Cleuch & Castle Campbell

 The highest hill of the range is Ben Cleuch which stands at 721m and gives an incredible view across to Gleneagles and the hills of Highland Perthshire.

 To the east of Ben Cleuch is Castle Campbell – otherwise known as Castle Gloom – and a path connects the two right across the top of the range.
 Start your walk by climbing up the steep Mill Glen from Tillicoultry, climbing up over the Law to the summit of Ben Cleuch.

-Ben Cleuch and Castle Campbell Walk
+Walks in Scotland – Ben Cleuch and Castle Campbell Walk

 Distance 13 miles.
 Time 5+ hours.
 Difficulty: Medium.
 Start: Upper Mill St, Tillicoultry.
-Read more: Castle Campbell.

-7. Bag the Beacon, Ben Lomond
+7. Bag the Beacon – Ben Lomond

 The Loch Lomond and the Trossachs National Park is famous worldwide for those seeking wonderful scenery and outdoor adventures.
 There might be 21 Munros to climb but climbing Ben Lomond is one of the most popular walks in Scotland – with over 30,000 people reaching the summit every year.

 You don’t need to climb far up the ‘tourist path’ before views of the north end of the loch are revealed, but it is worth climbing to the summit for an incredible view of the whole loch.

-Loch Lomond Walk – Ben Lomond
+Walks in Scotland – Ben Lomond

 Distance 7.5 miles.
 Time 4+ hours.
 Difficulty – hard.
 Start: the Forestry Commission car park at Rowardennan (£3/day) on the east side of the loch.
 On a good day the car park will be jam-packed and a stream of people heading up into the hills.
-Read more: Ben Lomond

 8. A taste of Perthshire – Ben Vrackie

 One of Scotland’s most popular hill walks in Scotland, at 841m, climbing Ben Vrackie is not quite a Munro – but do not estimate how remote the hill will actually feel when you get up there.
 For most of the walk, there is a well-made path, with steps to tackle the very steep sections towards the top.

-Climb Ben Vrackie
+Walks in Scotland – Climb Ben Vrackie

 Distance 6 miles.
 Time 3+ hours.
 Difficulty – Medium.
 Start: The walk starts just past the small hamlet at Moulin (spot the pub for your return!)
-Walk Ben Vrackie.

 9. Hike the remote Loch Affric Circuit

 Glen Affric is one of 48 National Nature Reserves in Scotland, and the walk will take you through the remnants of Scotland’s ancient Caledonian Scots Pine forest, alongside the River Affric, past Loch Affric and Loch Beinn a’ Mheadhain amongst huge surrounding mountains.

 West Affric is often described as Scotland’s most beautiful glen, but it takes an effort to get to – it is at least 5 miles from the nearest road and you will need to hike into the glen along the Affric to Kintail Way.

 Walk the Glen Affric Circuit

 Distance 11 miles.
 Time 6+ hours.
 Difficulty – Medium.
 Start: get the bus to or park at the Glen Affric car park, the Forestry Commission has a great guide to the area.
 Remember that the glens are very remote and from the Loch Affric trail, there is no quick exit back to the car if the weather comes in.
-Read more: Glen Affric.

-10. find the Lost Valley, Glencoe
+10. Find the Lost Valley, Glencoe

 Today the valley is more commonly known as the Lost Valley and exploring its depths beneath the imposing peak of the dreadful corrie, Stob Coire Sgreamhach, you feel a million miles away from the hustle and bustle of the glen beneath you.
 It is an unsettling place, but stunningly beautiful.

 Lost Valley Walk

 Distance 2.5 miles.
 Time 2+ hours.
 Difficulty – Easy.
 Start: The walk up to the Lost Valley starts at the larger of the two car parks beneath the Three Sisters.
-Follow the walk via Walk Highlands.

 Love, from Scotland x